 UNION ARENA: Every BLEACH Vol. 2 Deck, Ranked

-UNION ARENA: BLEACH Thousand Year Blood War Volume Two is almost here, releasing on May 30, 2025 and with it comes some powerful added support to key strategies from the original BLEACH base set.
+UNION ARENA: BLEACH Thousand Year Blood War Volume Two is here and with it comes some powerful added support to key strategies from the original BLEACH base set.
 This “expansion” should be mega popular amongst UA players and BLEACH fans as it not only introduces key cards for existing strategies but entirely new decks we’ve not seen before, including a Blue deck based around Rukia.

-Kurosuchi is an odd deck that feels sort of slapped on to the Blue energy color that has a much better strategy to use in the form of Rukia.
+Kurotsuchi is an odd deck that feels sort of slapped onto the Blue energy color that has a much better strategy to use in the form of Rukia.
 My biggest problem with this deck is the special – the card doesn’t remove any opposing characters.
 However, you do have plenty of removal apart from the special but to me that’s a pretty big disadvantage.

 The whole thing here is to sacrifice your “zombie” units to gain benefits like removal, and then bring those units back to reuse all over again.
 I think it’s an okay strategy but not nearly as strong as the other top decks in this set (which will be quite strong).